 Where ICT provides features that are provided for accessibility, some users will need their privacy to be maintained when using those ICT features that are provided for accessibility.

 NOTE: Enabling the connection of personal headsets for private listening, not providing a spoken version of characters being masked and enabling user control of legal, financial and personal data are examples of design features that may contribute towards meeting this clause.

+4.2.12 Usage without visual depth perception

+Where ICT provides visual modes of operation, some users will need the ICT to provide a mode of operation that does not require stereopsis (i.e., does not require binocular visual perception of depth).

 5 Generic requirements